 "He brought out another damning report last year on the Section 12 order which allows the police to take children into emergency care.
 Again, that audit was a very recent study.
 All of Dr. Shannon’s findings were accepted at government level.
 We are not caring for our foster children the way they should be cared for.
 Tuam itself was a place of absolute horror, fear and control, where hundreds if not thousands of people were left floating out on the edge of the earth all alone and frightened with no one coming to save them or help them.
 It was a place of sadness and pain.
 I think we have a lot to learn from this period in Irish history.”

 It was recently revealed that published findings of investigations into these homes have been delayed by a year - until February 2019 - a traumatic decision for those who have already waited decades for justice and closure.

 “I wasn't surprised when I heard the date was pushed back, I felt there was too much to do in three years and I didn't think they would achieve this,” O’Reilly said.
 “But it means those who are aging survivors of the homes have another year to wait for answers, and even then will they get the answers they are looking for?”

 O’Reilly urges that every effort should be made by the State, the church, and the Pope who has been “quiet on the story” to apologize tirelessly to the survivors, let alone provide adequate compensation and support.

 “There should be redress made available to anyone who wants it.
 These people want to be recognised and acknowledged.
 The children who died in the homes must never be forgotten.
 I also want to see a full excavation at the site of the former Tuam home.
 The families of these little children want to bring them home and give them a dignified burial, it should be their right to do so”.

-To pre-order O’Reilly’s book "My Name is Bridget", which will be available in early April 2018, see here.
+To pre-order O’Reilly’s book "My Name is Bridget", which will be available on April 20th, 2018, see here.